30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 It has a G10 handle that is strong, comfortable, and ergonomic.
 It also has a slim profile, so it is easy to conceal.

-That said, it is not designed as an everyday care knife (EDC knife) and is designed purely for self defense.
-If you’re looking for a self defense knife that doubles as an EDC knife, I would not recommend this knife.
-The tip is too fragile and honestly, there are just much better self defense knives that will double as EDC knives on this list.
+That said, it is not designed as an everyday care knife (EDC knife) and is designed purely for self-defense.
+If you’re looking for a self-defense knife that doubles as an EDC knife, I would not recommend this knife.
+The tip is too fragile and honestly, there are just much better self-defense knives for that on this list.

 I attached a couple of good YouTube videos that review this knife below.
 In the second video, you can see exactly how deadly sharp the blade on this knife really is.